cgwire/kitsu/docs/getting-started-production/README.md

 Set it to **Due before today**.
 Kitsu will display all the tasks with a **Due date** set **Due Before Today**.

-Once this filter is applied, you must sort out what is finished and what is not yet.
+Once this filter is applied, you must sort out what is finished and what still needs to be finished.

 You can use the filter **-Done** to filter all the tasks except those finished.